Best Headphones for Podcasting [2024]

 Over 72% of podcasters use headphones when they record to monitor sound and keep static, volume, and other levels within range.
-A good pair of headphones is a critical part of capturing consistently quality podcast audio.
+A good pair of headphones is a critical part of capturing consistently high-quality audio.

-As with a lot of podcast equipment, though, there are many options on the market, and it can be hard to know what you need for your particular setup.
+As with a lot of podcast equipment, though, there are many options on the market, and it can be hard to know what type of headphones you need for your particular setup.

-To help simplify your search, we put together a list of the top headphones on the market for various podcast setups and price points to help you find a pair that's best for your specific needs.
+To help simplify your search, we put together a list of the best headphones for podcasting!
+This list covers various podcast setups and price points to help you find a pair that's best for your specific needs.

 But first, let's clarify why headphones are so important to begin with and how they can help you make a better podcast.